iamosley/la/md/01_DataPrepDissolve.md

 ### Select the largest polygon in a multipolygon
-Later processing will use the spatial operator 'within' which proved challenging for multipolygons
+Later processing will use the spatial operator 'within' which proved challenging for multipolygons, so extracting the largest polygon within those multipolgons for analysis.

 ```python